About the Group

 Discussion

-Attendees are invited to share in response to the reading and the Lead’s story.
+Attendees are invited to share in response to the reading and discussion topic.
 We follow a round-robin format.
 If you prefer not to share, simply say “pass.”

 Pause for the Cause: 7th Tradition